freespace/mactorii/readme.txt

 v					displays the picture you are hovering over in full
 					window view.
 Pressing this key while in full-view will drop you back into thumbnail view.

+Configuration
+====
+Adjust values in config.py.
+I know its not documented, so just drop me an email :-)

+freespace@gmail.com